Truck count • Tons moved • Cycle time • Material math

 Estimate Workflow

-• Save Estimate for benchmark tracking
+• Save Estimate for later comparison

 • Email Estimate to a PM, estimator, or foreman